 Learn the difference between tempo runs and easy runs, when to use each, and how they impact your endurance training

 An easy run is performed at a low intensity where effort feels comfortable and sustainable.
-It usually sits in Zone 2 and focuses on building aerobic capacity, improving recovery, and increasing overall training volume.
-Easy runs form the foundation of endurance training and allow you to accumulate consistent work without excessive fatigue.
+It usually sits in Zone 2 — roughly 60–70% of maximum heart rate, or about 65–75% of your marathon pace — and focuses on building aerobic capacity, improving recovery, and increasing overall training volume without adding the kind of stress that requires multi-day recovery.
+Easy runs form the foundation of endurance training and allow you to accumulate consistent work without excessive fatigue, which is what makes them the most frequent workout in almost every serious runner's weekly schedule.

 Get Started Free